Clutch

 Fig. 8 shows a coil spring type clutch, which is used in medium- and large-sized trucks and buses.

-Figure 9: Clutch body components
+Figure 9: Components of the clutch body

 Fig. 9 shows the main body of the coil spring type clutch.
 In principle, it is the same as a diaphragm spring type clutch, but instead of a diaphragm spring, multiple coil springs (clutch springs) are installed between the clutch cover and the pressure plate, and the clutch operation mechanism described later.
 It is a mechanism that connects and disconnects the clutch disc.